Elephant Shrew Facts

 - Not surprisingly, the Elephant Shrew tops many lists of remarkable small mammals.
 This status exists because it has several attributes normally associated with other animals.

-- Several species of this animal exist, and all have prehensile snouts, the same as an elephant.
+- However, several species of this amazing small animal exist.
+Furthermore, all of them have prehensile snouts, the same as an elephant.
+This, therefore, serves as the source of the common name.

-- Further, the IUCN lists two of those species as either Vulnerable or Endangered
+- Further, the IUCN currently lists two of those species as either Vulnerable or Endangered.
+But, the other forms of the creature may soon hold the same status.
+This holds true due to declining populations.

 - This animal can move extremely rapidly and agilely for a small mammal.
 In fact, it ranks as one of the fastest of all small mammals.
 Catching it is (fortunately) therefore extremely difficult.